Women in hip-hop in South Africa: History

 South African hip-hop arose in the 1980s, and was mainly a male-dominated genre.
 American hip-hop was featured widely in movies and TV shows seen by South Africans and had an influence on the introduction of South African hip-hop.
 Hip-hop was also considered as an outlet and a social movement that countered gang violence.
-American hip-hop was featured widely in movies and TV shows seen by South Africans, and had an influence on the introduction of South African hip-hop.
-Hip-hop was also considered as an outlet and a social movement that countered gang violence.

 Throughout the 1990s, South African hip-hop was emerging, and both men and women participated in the genre.
 The 8-member all-female rap group, Yo!Girls is considered the first all-female hip-hop group in South Africa.
 Though they never recorded, they performed at The Base, a popular club in South Africa, where other pioneering hip-hop groups, like Prophets of da City, also performed.
 Later, in the early 2000s during the post-apartheid period, the first female group to actually record would be Godessa.
 At one point, Godessa was the most well-known female hip-hop group in South Africa.
 The 2007 documentary Counting Headz: South Afrika's Sistaz in Hip Hop is the only documentary that chronicles the participation of women in South African hip-hop.

 Regions

 Johannesburg

-While the birth of South Africa hip-hop was in Cape Town, Johannesburg is the commercial capital of South Africa's hip-hop scene.
+While the birth of South African hip-hop was in Cape Town, Johannesburg is the commercial capital of South Africa's hip-hop scene.
 Most of South Africa's major labels and radio stations are located in Johannesburg.
 Several women MCs got their start in Johannesburg, including Miss Nthabi, QBA, Gigi Lamayne, Yugen Blakrok, and Nadia Nakai.

 In 2018, the city of Johannesburg hosted an all-female rap and hip-hop concert, Women In Hip-Hop, Herstory.
 The concert was meant to highlight and acknowledge women and their role in the history of hip hop.
 The concert was hosted by LootLove, Lee Kasumba, and Angela Yee, who is known for her role on the American radio show The Breakfast Club.